Genivia/ugrep/README.md

 displayed.
 When a utility fails to produce output, e.g. when the specified options for the utility are invalid, the search is silently skipped.

+Filtering does not apply to files stored in archives and compressed files.
+A filter is usually applied to a file that is physically stored in the file system.
+Archived files are not physically stored.

 Common filter utilities are `cat` (concat, pass through), `head` (select first lines or bytes) `tr` (translate), `iconv` and `uconv` (convert), and more advanced utilities, such as: